tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_23-52-48.png)

-here, it is the rules in the local.rules
+Here, it is the rules in the local.rules

 ```bash